dtcenter/METplus/docs/Contributors_Guide/add_use_case.rst

 New use cases are added as a separate item to make reviewing the test results easier.
-A new use case will produce new output data that is not found in the "truth" data set which is compared with the output of the use case runs to check if code changes altered the final results.
+A new use case will produce new output data that is not found in the "truth" data set which is compared to the output of the use case runs to check if code changes altered the final results.
 Isolating the new output will make it easier to verify that the only differences are caused by the new data.
 It also makes it easier to check the size of the output data and length of time